edgamat/edgamat.github.io/_drafts/Unit-Testing-Presentation.md

 - Verifies a small piece of code (also known as a **unit**),
 - Does it quickly,
 - And does it in an isolated manner.

+A 'small piece of code' may represent a function, a property, an entire class, or a small set of classes.
+It depends entirely on the context.

 ### Test Doubles - Stub vs. Mock